 Lawn preparation is a crucial aspect of the proper reseeding activity.
 You can start working on the preparations about three-four days after you are confident your herbicide application has achieved its purpose.

 An appropriate lawn preparation routine includes thatching, aeration, and evening out the soil.
-You can add new soils, compost, and additional organic compounds during the preparation phase.
+During the preparation phase, you can top dress with new soils, compost, and or additional organic compounds.

 2. Select the best seed